estherkang14/estherkang14/README.md

   - 'CookIndex' - A CLI application that finds recipes based off ingredient input (<a href="https://github.com/DevDave0/Cookindex">Full Repo</a> | <a href="https://vimeo.com/430413060">Video Demo</a>)

-## I am open to new [junior] positions in the following locations:
+## I am open to [junior] positions in the following locations:

   - Seoul, South Korea
   - the Greater Seattle, WA area
   - the Greater Los Angeles and San Diego, CA areas
   - the DMV (D.C., Maryland, Virginia) area
-  - the New York City Metropolitan area
-  - Atlanta, GA

-  I'm currently on the search for any (Junior) Software Engineer/Full Stack or Front End (Web) Developer positions!
+  I am currently not actively seeking new positions, but I'm always open to new opportunities of any kind!
 I value companies that have an emphasis in diversity and inclusion with goals of improving life for all people.
 I'm open to almost every industry because I love to learn and broaden my perspective, but my dream is to work in the following fields: Arts/Entertainment, Fashion, Health/Medical, Government - my main goal and purpose as an engineer is to help others and improve experiences, which can be done in virtually any industry :)
 ## If you wanna chat, feel free to contact me through my LinkedIn or E-mail, which you can find by clicking one of those cute little buttons above!